Aller au contenu principal

 Spare parts prices skyrocket

 It isn’t just cars that are becoming more expensive every year: spare parts prices are rising too.
-Several coinciding factors have contributed to an increase of almost 30% over the last decade (Fig. 22).
+Several coinciding factors have contributed to an increase of almost 30% over the last decade (Fig 22).
 Vehicles are becoming better equipped and parts are increasingly sophisticated and complex to produce.
 Recent shortages (affecting electronic chips in particular), longer lead times and soaring raw material costs all explain the recent surge in prices.
 The monopoly enjoyed by automakers when it comes to spare parts is also regularly singled out as a cause of inflated prices for consumers.
 The liberalisation of the car parts market by the “Climate and Resilience” Act of 22 August 2021 could help reverse the trend (in France).
 However, progress looks set to be slow and gradual, since the legislation will only cover the automotive glass market as of January 2023.
 In the meantime, to help lighten the bill, consumers can rely on local mechanics.
 Indeed, since 2017 the latter have been required to provide an alternative quote based on the use of second-hand parts, which are obviously less expensive.

 Fuelling the problem